Skip to main content

 Look at your TV timer

 Sleep timers are a great way to ensure the television shuts off if you fall asleep on the couch.
 But if someone in your family set it up without telling you, you'll likely be annoyed when your TV keeps turning off each night.
-Go into your settings and check your timers to make sure they're disabled.
+Go into your settings menu and check your timer settings to make sure they're disabled.

 Check your CEC settings